LuigiSchillaci19/MiniSIEM/README.md

-This tool analyzes the Windows Security Event Log to detect using :

-Failed login attempts (EventID 4625) from the past 30 days
+This tool analyzes the Windows Security Event Log to detect Failed login attempts (EventID 4625) from the past 30 days

 ⚠️ Note: The program must be run with administrator privileges to access the Security log.